Skip to footer content

 Microsoft.Extensions.Caching.Memory: The Foundation of Caching in .NET

 Caching is a method used in many high-performance .NET applications that stores frequently accessed data in memory for quick retrieval.
-Microsoft.Extensions are one of the many caching options that are accessible.
+Microsoft.Extensions is one of the many caching options that are accessible.
 Caching.Memory is a particularly strong and adaptable option.
-This library is a component of the larger Microsoft.Extensions.Caching namespace offers a straightforward but effective in-memory caching approach.
+This library is a component of the larger Microsoft.Extensions.Caching namespace offering a straightforward yet effective in-memory caching approach.

 Key types within "Microsoft.Extensions.Caching.Memory"